FOR IMMEDIATE RELEASE: February 20, 2019

 During the Bar’s investigation, the Trust Account Examiner learned of misleading information on Cartier’s websites.
 His assertions of significant legal experience were found to be inaccurate as the experience cited pertained to work he performed as a legal assistant prior to his admission to the practice of law in Arizona.

-The Hearing Panel found that throughout the disciplinary hearing, Cartier was rarely credible, repeatedly evasive, ignored questions, and frequently attempt to interject testimony that was not responsive to questions.
+The Hearing Panel found that throughout the disciplinary hearing, Cartier was rarely credible, repeatedly evasive, ignored questions, and frequently attempted to interject testimony that was not responsive to questions.

 Consumers may report attorney misconduct by calling the State Bar of Arizona Attorney/Consumer Assistance Program (A/CAP) hotline at 602.340.7280.